rdavudov/logic-groups/README.md

 ```

 ### Context
 Context is an execution start point.
-Context is created for each request and contains all initial parameters as well as modified or appended ones.
+It is created for each request and contains all initial parameters as well as modified or appended ones.
 Context is responsible for correct execution of chain according to Group and Logic definitions.
 At the end it returns a Result object containing result of execution and additional parameters exported from execution.

 ```java
     @Autowired